How to Create an Excel Financial Model with Debt Financing

 Step 8: Adding Debt Funding Calculations to a Financial Model

 Ensure you link all the outputs related to the debt funding calculations to the rest of a financial model.
-Specifically, you include debt amount, principal and interest payments in the post-debt funding (levered) cash flow lines.
+Specifically, include debt amount, principal and interest payments in the post-debt funding (levered) cash flow lines.

-In addition, the model reflects the debt liability in the Balance Sheet under the short- and long-term debt obligation.
+Finally, the model reflects the debt liability in the Balance Sheet under the short- and long-term debt obligation.

 balance sheet with debt financing table example

-Always check that the Balance Sheet’s Total Assets equal the Total Liabilities and Owner’s Equity.
+Lastly, remember to check that the Balance Sheet’s Total Assets equal the Total Liabilities and Owner’s Equity.

 Summary: Creating a Financial Model with Debt Financing